amazon-archives/logstash-input-dynamodb/README.md

-read_ops  | Number of read operations per second to perform when scanning the specified table. number_of_scan_threads | Number of threads to use when scanning the specified table. number_of_write_threads | Number of threads to write to the Logstash queue when scanning the table. log_format | Log transfer format. "plain" - Returns the object as a DynamoDB object. "json_drop_binary" - Translates the item format to JSON and drops any binary attributes. "json_binary_as_text" - Translates the item format to JSON and represents any binary attributes as 64-bit encoded binary strings.
+read_ops  | Number of read operations per second to perform when scanning the specified table. number_of_scan_threads | Number of threads to use when scanning the specified table. number_of_write_threads | Number of threads to write to the Logstash queue when scanning the table. log_format | Log transfer format. "plain" - Returns the object as a DynamoDB object. "json_drop_binary" - Translates the item format to JSON and drops any binary attributes. "json_binary_as_text" - Translates the item format to JSON and represents any binary attributes as 64-bit encoded binary strings. "extended" - Returns a parsed object, regardless of view_type.
 For more information, see the JSON Data Format topic in the DynamoDB documentation.

 ### Testing the Logstash Plugin for Amazon DynamoDB